The Elder Scrolls Travels: Oblivion Mobile

 Oblivion Mobile (officially The Elder Scrolls Travels: Oblivion) is an Elder Scrolls Travels game available on Java-enabled cell phones.
 It follows the storyline established in the console and PC versions of Oblivion.

 Gameplay

 Gameplay is handled with the numeric touchpad as well as the normal game action keys.

 Oblivion Mobile includes ten main levels and four optional quests.
 Eight classes are available to choose from, and each has access to different armor, weapons, and spells, as well as a number of items available to them all.
-The mobile version played from an isometric perspective while mostly retaining the same gameplay as its console and computer counterparts.
+The mobile version is played from an isometric perspective while mostly retaining the same gameplay as its console and computer counterparts.